Update for July 2019: the pollen count is set to be very high due to recent weather, so it’s worth stocking up on hay fever medicines now.

 - Choosing a generic tablet over the leading brand could save you up to 39p per tablet

-- The cheapest generic tablet will cost you £1.12 for one month of daily treatment vs £10.92 for the priciest branded option
+- The cheapest generic tablet will cost you £1.12 over one month of daily treatment vs £10.92 for the priciest branded option

 Are you blowing your budget at the pharmacy?
 Find out which health products you don’t need